chinapedia/wikipedia.abstract.en/Page/Transport_in_Cameroon.md

 This article provides a breakdown of the transportation options available in Cameroon.
 The options available to citizens and tourists include railways, roadways, waterways, pipelines, and airlines.
-These avenues of transportation are used by citizens for personal transportation, by businesses for transporting goods, and by tourists for both accessing the country and traveling while there.Bush_taxi_minibus_type.jpg in the East Province]]
+These avenues of transportation are used by citizens for personal transportation, by businesses for transporting goods, and by tourists for both accessing the country and traveling while there. in the East Province]]

 Railways

-Passa_du_train.JPG

 Railways in Cameroon are operated by Camrail, a subsidiary of French investment group Bolloré.
 As of May 2014 Camrail operated regular daily services on three routes:[1]